jlfranklin/techbook/docs/README.md

 ## Acknowledgements

-We'd like to thank the folks at 18F for [their handbook](https://github.com/18F/handbook), and [CivicActions](https://github.com/CivicActions/handbook) from which this documentation was forked.
+We'd like to thank the folks at 18F for [their handbook](https://github.com/18F/handbook), and [Bixal Solutions](https://github.com/CivicActions/handbook) from which this documentation was forked.
 We welcome you to fork our documentation, or use the source books, which is licensed as CC0.